 - Disagreement.
 Personalities and the issue begin to mix.
 It is hard to clearly define the problem.
 Distrust begins to creep into the environment.

 - Contest.
-The problem is cast as win/lose.
+The problem is cast as a win/lose.
 Disagreements become personal.
 The team begins to splinter into factions.

 - Fight or Flight.
 The conflict shifts from winning to getting rid of the other person(s).
 The conversation moves from talking about issues to standing up for principles.